glennfawcett/cockroachdb_troubleshooting/issues/bulk_delete/bulk_delete_troubleshooting.md

 * Run out of memory
 * Timeout

-This failures can be observed vai the CLI prompt and the `crdb.log` files.
+These failures can be observed via the CLI prompt and the `crdb.log` files.

 ## Treatment
 The docs are pretty good with some examples of how this can be done with some examples written in Python.
 * [https://www.cockroachlabs.com/docs/v20.2/bulk-delete-data.html](https://www.cockroachlabs.com/docs/v20.2/bulk-delete-data.html)

+For this blog entry, there are some simple examples of how to do this by a simple shell script.

 ### Simple Delete script

 For an simple script that can be run with just from the shell via the cockroach CLI tool, consider the following:

 ```bash